Community Coffee Morning

 Kincardine Good Food Box Program

 The Good Food Box program was initially conceived by the Grey Bruce Health Unit, in conjunction with the Kincardine Community Service Association, with the mandate to provide good healthy fruits and vegetables at affordable prices to rural communities.
 It is a collective buying program that provides a “bin” of fresh seasonal produce at low cost to program subscribers.
-An employee of the program drives to the Food Terminal in Toronto and delivers the produce to Knox Kincardine by 9:00 in the morning where a team of volunteers is eagerly waiting in the church Activity Center to sort it into bags for pick up later that morning.
-The Health Unit subsidizes the cost of some of the bins for a number of low-income families but the service is open to all people in Kincardine and area.
-The Good Food Box Program operates on the fourth Thursday of each month throughout the year.
+An employee of the program drives to the Food Terminal in Toronto and delivers the produce to Knox Kincardine by 9:00 in the morning where a team of volunteers is eagerly waiting in the church Activity Center to sort it into bins for pick up later that morning.
+The Good Food Box Program operates on the fourth Thursday of each month throughout the year and is open to anyone wishing to subscribe.
 Repeat customers can pre-order for the next month when picking up their order at the church.
 Pre-ordering for new customers is currently located at the offices of the Local 2222 United Brotherhood of Carpenters and Joiners at 385 Queen Street, Kincardine, and is required up to one week prior to delivery in Kincardine.

 The program has expanded greatly since its inception, and now includes delivery locations in the communities of Ripley and Tiverton, with assistance from the local Lions Clubs in those communities.
 This will benefit local clients who may have difficulty in arranging transportation to pick up their produce.
-Additionally, the local Senior School is receiving Good Food Boxes to assist with their meal programs.
+Additionally, local schools are receiving Good Food Boxes to assist with their meal programs.

-Those who are in need of a subsidized Food Box (without cost) should contact the Kincardine Ministerial Association’s Food Bank, which is located at the Church of the Messiah, on Russell Street, Kincardine, and is open every Thursday morning.
+Those who are in need of a subsidized Food Box (without cost) should contact the Kincardine Ministerial Association’s Food Bank, which is located at the Church of the Messiah, on Russell Street, Kincardine, and is open every Thursday morning or contact Wendy Cox (519-396-7307 or [email protected]) or Shirley Steele (519-396-3736) or [email protected]).
+Funds to support subsidized boxes are raised through the annual Coldest Night of the Year Walk held at the end of every February.
+Donations are also gratefully received from businesses and private donors.
+Receipts for donations over $10 are provided by the cooperation of the United Way Bruce-Grey.

 Clothing Drives

-Kids Clothing Drive – Similar to the Winter Warmth program, but aimed at collecting gently used kids clothing across the summer months so that every child had the clothing needed for return to school in September.
-Following the free distribution at Knox Activity Center, a list was compiled of outstanding needs.
-Thanks to generous donations received in support of this program, those identified needs were met.
-Following the distribution, any surplus clothing and goods were shared with a local second hand store that supports our local hospital, with a pregnancy support center in Owen Sound, and with a local volunteer who assists people escaping from domestic violence situations.
+Kids Clothing Drive – Similar to the Winter Warmth program, but aimed at collecting gently used kids clothing across the summer months so that every child has the clothing needed for return to school in September.
+Following the distribution, any surplus clothing and goods are shared with a local second-hand store that supports our local hospital.

 United Way of Bruce-Grey

-Knox Kincardine was one of 21 locations across Bruce-Grey to assist the United Way with distribution of free, fully-stocked backpacks to school age children from families requiring assistance.
-Having ensured that the program was well publicized in our area, the volunteers enjoyed seeing the small – and larger – faces light up when the kids received their brand new, brightly coloured, well supplied backpacks.
-More than 70 backpacks were distributed in the local communities and an additional surplus number were delivered to the Walkerton District School for distribution as required.
+Knox Kincardine is one of 21 locations across Bruce-Grey to assist the United Way with distribution of free, fully-stocked backpacks to school age children from families requiring assistance.
+Ensuring that the program is well publicized in our area, the volunteers enjoy seeing the small – and larger – faces light up when the kids receive their brand new, brightly coloured, well supplied backpacks.

 Website https://unitedwayofbrucegrey.com/